Guide to automating screenshots with Make

 Using the PagePixels "Create a Screenshot of a Web Page" Action, you can automate taking screenshots of web pages within Make.

-To demonstrate, we're going to create a Scenario that takes a screenshot, downloads a copy of the screenshot, and save the image to Google Drive.
+To demonstrate, we're going to create a Scenario that takes a screenshot, downloads a copy of the screenshot, and saves the image to Google Drive.

 REQUIREMENTS